 H. pylori was discovered in 1982 by two Australian researchers who also found that it causes peptic ulcer disease.

 Peptic ulcers are open sores in the lining of the stomach or the upper part of the small intestine.
 Peptic ulcers are often simply called “ulcers” or “stomach ulcers.”
-H. pylori also increase the risk of developing stomach cancer and gastritis.
+H. pylori also increases the risk of developing stomach cancer and dyspepsia.

-This article explains what H. pylori are, how it makes people sick, and how it causes stomach ulcers.
+This article explains what H. pylori is, how it makes people sick, and how it causes stomach ulcers.

-Symptoms of a stomach ulcer might include a dull or burning pain in the upper belly area.
-The pain is sometimes worse at night or when the stomach is empty.
+Symptoms of a stomach ulcer might include a sharp pain in the upper belly area that radiates to the back.
+The pain can get better or worse with eating, which may also be associated with abdominal fullness or bloating.
 There may be temporary relief from taking an antacid.
 However, the pain does come back.

-Symptoms of gastritis often include upper belly pain, nausea, and vomiting.
+Symptoms of dyspepsia often include upper belly pain, nausea, and vomiting.

 Possible symptoms of stomach cancer include: